elastic-interval/pretenst/README.md

 [image of island]

-This is a *Galapagotch* island.
+This is a *Galapahexalot* island.

-In the local dialect, *galapa* means something like "family" and a *gotch* is a unique beehive pattern of surface spots where a *gotchi* lives. (see *Galapaglossary* below).
+In the local dialect, *galapa* means something like "family" and a *hexalot* is a unique beehive pattern of surface spots where a *gotchi* lives. (see *Galapaglossary* below).

-[image of gotch]
+[image of hexalot]

-Every *gotch* is a place with a completely unique pattern, and it is forever connected to its neighbors.
-Together they form a *Galapagotch* island.
+Every *hexalot* is a place with a completely unique pattern, and it is forever connected to its neighbors.
+Together they form a *Galapahexalot* island.

 [image of suspended seed or whatever]

-A *galapagotchi* emerges from its gotch, evolving first body shape and then muscle coordination.
+A *galapagotchi* emerges from its hexalot, evolving first body shape and then muscle coordination.

 # ⚁ ⚂ ⚃ ⚂ ⚀ ⚄ ⚅ ⚂ ⚂ ⚅ ⚂ ⚃ ⚁ ⚁ ⚄ ⚀ ⚅ ⚄ ⚅ ...